hawana123/aidocs/docs/midjourney/mj-tutorial-tips/tips-2-experiment.md

 The above example also demonstrates a second technique - experimenting.

 When you get unexpected results, don't panic.
-Analyze the issues, then systematically adjust the prompts.
+Analyze the issues,then systematically adjust the prompts.
 Be patient.
 In the prompt above, there's one part I'm not sure you noticed - the "stock photo" at the beginning.
 What happens if you remove those words?

 ```other
 two Asian men in suits shaking hands,say goodbye in front of the main entrance of the office building, focus on two hands, taken with Canon, background bokeh